 6.2.3.
 The outer diameter of the tyre, measured six hours after the load/speed endurance test, must not differ by more than 3.5 per cent from the outer diameter as measured before the test.

 6.2.4.
-Where application is made for the approval of a type of pneumatic tyre for the load/speed combinations given in the table in Annex 8, the endurance test prescribed in paragraph 6.2.1. above need not be carried out for load and speed values other than the nominal values.
+Where application is made for the approval of a type of tyre for the load/speed combinations given in the table in Annex 8, the endurance test prescribed in paragraph 6.2.1. above need not be carried out for load and speed values other than the nominal values.

 6.2.5.
-Where application is made for the approval of a type of pneumatic tyre which has a load/speed combination in addition to the one that is subject to the variation of load with speed given in the table in Annex 8, the endurance test prescribed in paragraph 6.2.1. above shall also be carried out on a second tyre of the same type at the additional load/speed combination.
+Where application is made for the approval of a type of tyre which has a load/speed combination in addition to the one that is subject to the variation of load with speed given in the table in Annex 8, the endurance test prescribed in paragraph 6.2.1. above shall also be carried out on a second tyre of the same type at the additional load/speed combination.

 6.3.
 Tread pattern of a tyre